QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     \quad \text{where} \quad
     \{ \xi_t \} \stackrel {\textrm{ IID }} {\sim} N(0, \sigma^2)

-As is, this fits into the density case we treated above
+As is, this fits into the density case we treated above.

-However, the authors wanted this process to take values in :math:`[0, 1]`, so they added boundaries at the end points 0 and 1
+However, the authors wanted this process to take values in :math:`[0, 1]`, so they added boundaries at the end points 0 and 1.

 One way to write this is